Eva Perón: Memorial

-Shortly after Evita's death, Pedro Ara, who was well known for his embalming skill, was approached to embalm the body.
-It is doubtful that Evita ever expressed a wish to be embalmed, which suggests that it was most likely Juan Perón's decision.
+Shortly after Perón's death, Pedro Ara, who was well known for his embalming skill, was approached to embalm the body.
+It is doubtful that Perón ever expressed a wish to be embalmed, which suggests that it was most likely Juan Perón's decision.
 Ara replaced the subject's blood with glycerine in order to preserve the organs and lend an appearance of "artistically rendered sleep".

 Disappearance and return of body

-Shortly after Evita's death, plans were made to construct a memorial in her honour.
+Shortly after Perón's death, plans were made to construct a memorial in her honour.
 The monument, which was to be a statue of a man representing the descamisados, was projected to be larger than the Statue of Liberty.
-Evita's body was to be stored in the base of the monument and, in the tradition of Lenin's corpse, to be displayed for the public.
-While the monument was being constructed, Evita's embalmed body was displayed in her former office at the CGT building for almost two years.
-Before the monument to Evita was completed, Juan Perón was overthrown in a military coup, the Revolución Libertadora, in 1955.
-Perón hastily fled the country and was unable to make arrangements to secure Evita's body.
+Perón's body was to be stored in the base of the monument and, in the tradition of Lenin's corpse, to be displayed for the public.
+While the monument was being constructed, Perón's embalmed body was displayed in her former office at the CGT building for almost two years.
+Before the monument to Perón was completed, Juan Perón was overthrown in a military coup, the Revolución Libertadora, in 1955.
+Juan Perón hastily fled the country and was unable to make arrangements to secure Eva Perón's body.

 Following his flight, a military dictatorship took power.
-The new authorities removed Evita's body from display, and its whereabouts were a mystery for 16 years.
-From 1955 until 1971, the military dictatorship of Argentina issued a ban on Peronism.
-In 1971, the military found that Evita's body was buried in a crypt in Milan, Italy, under the name "María Maggi".
+The new authorities removed Perón's body from display, and its whereabouts were unknown for 16 years.
+From 1955 until 1971, the military dictatorship of Argentina maintained a ban on Peronism.
+In 1971, the military found that Perón's body was buried in a crypt in Milan, Italy, under the name "María Maggi de Magistris".
 It appeared that her body had been damaged during its transport and storage, including compressions to her face and disfigurement of one of her feet due to the body having been left in an upright position.

 In 1995, Tomás Eloy Martínez published Santa Evita, a fictionalised work propounding many new stories about the escapades of the corpse.
-Allegations that her body was the object of inappropriate attentions are derived from his description of an 'emotional necrophilia' by embalmers, Colonel Koenig and his assistant Arancibia.
-Many primary and secondary references to his novel have inaccurately stated that her body had been defiled in some way resulting in the widespread belief in this myth.
+Allegations that her body was the object of sexual abuse are derived from his description of an 'emotional necrophilia' by embalmers Colonel Koenig and his assistant Arancibia.
+Many primary and secondary references to his novel have inaccurately stated that her body was sexually abused, resulting in the widespread belief in this myth.
 Also included are allegations that many wax copies had been made, that the corpse had been damaged with a hammer, and that one of the wax copies was the object of an officer's sexual attentions.